theatrical productions with post- or pre-performance discussion

 Mass Humanities now accepts applications online only.
 There are three parts to the project grant online application process.
 See deadlines chart for specific deadlines for each part of the application process.

-Submit an online Letter of Inquiry form (LOI) six weeks prior to the application deadline.
+Submit an online Inquiry form (LOI) six weeks prior to the application deadline.

 If LOI is approved, submit a draft about three weeks before the final application is due.